wp-plugins/page-specific-stylesheets/trunk/readme.txt

 A. While typing a CSS property or value, you have to press Ctrl+Space.
 This will activate the auto-complete popup.

 == Changelog ==

+v1.2.0

+- Added a plugin settings page.
+- Added custom post type support (this includes post type registered by other plugins, such as WooCommerce).
+- Added an option to purge the database of style data on uninstall.
+- Added an option to delete plugin settings from the database on uninstall.

 v1.1.2